RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 All Redis Enterprise Software deployments span multiple physical/virtual nodes.
 You'll need to keep several ports open between these nodes.
 This document describes the various port ranges and their uses.

 {{% Note %}}
-You must manually update your firewall with the port for each new database endpoint.
-The cluster assigns ports (between 10,000 and 19,999) for database endpoints by default, and only verifies that new endpoints are not already in use.
+Whenever you create a new database, you must verify that the ports assigned to the new database's endpoints are open.
+The cluster will not perform this verification for you.
 {{% /Note %}}

 ## Ports and port ranges used by Redis Enterprise Software